Elinalisa71/Flappy-Bird/README.md

 Final Thoughts
 Flappy Bird was more than just a game; it was a moment in internet history.
 Its simplicity, challenge, and viral spread showed the unpredictable power of mobile gaming culture.
 Whether you loved it or hated it, one thing is certain: Flappy Bird flapped its way into gaming legend.

-Would you like me to turn this into a longer post, or add things like SEO keywords, a call-to-action, or images?